 - Hawking: Has a few.
 The context is a bit sad - the character in question is an Ill Boy testing his lung capacity - but not quite sad enough to turn wet Benedict Cumberbatch into Fan Disservice.

 - The Invisible Woman: Alexa Hamilton has a bathtub scene after becoming invisible in this Pilot Movie.

 - JAG: Mac has one in "A Tangled Webb (Part 2)" with Scenery Censor.

 - Revolution: Charlie gets one in episode 6.

-- The Sarah Connor Chronicles: One episode shows Sarah shaving in the tub, when she accidentally cuts herself.
+- Terminator: The Sarah Connor Chronicles: One episode shows Sarah shaving in the tub, when she accidentally cuts herself.
 Cue dramatic shot of blood in the water.

 - The Scarlet Pimpernel: Young Lord Tony Dewhurst (Jamie Bamber) has a bath in public, with several girls washing him.
 He's a bit ashamed and tries to protest, but Mr. Fanservice has his duties.
-Comments from Tony's friends suggest that it might have lead to an off-screen Shower Of Love and the loss of his virginity.
+Comments from Tony's friends suggest that it might have lead to an off-screen Shower of Love and the loss of his virginity.

 - Star Trek: Deep Space Nine: In the episode "Crossover", Intendant Kira greets Major Kira as the Intendant is just coming out of her bath, escalating the sexual tension of the scene.

 - Tokusou Sentai Dekaranger: The entire shtick of Umeko/[DekaPink], rubber duckies and all.